cfarkas/SARS-CoV-2-freebayes/README.md

 ###
-### Submit all to snpFreq: Alleles, precounted here: https://usegalaxy.org/
+### Submit all Deceased-Live.subset resulting files to snpFreq (Alleles, precounted) here: https://usegalaxy.org/
 ###

+- Select Alleles, precounted
-# Column with genotype 1 count for group 1	4
+- Column with genotype 1 count for group 1: 4
-# Column with genotype 2 count for group 1	5
+- Column with genotype 2 count for group 1: 5
-# Column with genotype 3 count for group 1	6
+- Column with genotype 3 count for group 1: 6
-# Column with genotype 1 count for group 2	7
+- Column with genotype 1 count for group 2: 7
-# Column with genotype 2 count for group 2	8
+- Column with genotype 2 count for group 2: 8
-# Column with genotype 3 count for group 2	9
+- Column with genotype 3 count for group 2: 9
 ```